 By 1931 Roy had evidently moved to California, for he turned up as an uncredited extra in a picture that year, and the next.
 He divorced his first wife and married Vera Thompson, with whom he had two sons, Michael and Howard Junior.
 By 1935 he was starting to appear regularly in low-grade westerns and serials at poverty-row studios like Monogram.
 The slightly more upscale Republic Studio took him on in the early 1940's, and from 1943 to 1953 he was a contract player there.
 It's been estimated that he appeared in over two hundred grade B westerns and serials during this time, in the vast majority of which he played villains.

 Roy played Colonel J. P. Logan, the owner of the Triple R Ranch, on all three Spin and Marty series.
 In the first serial, we learn that Marty Markham's father was the executive officer on board Logan's ship in WWII, which is why Logan takes such an interest in Marty's welfare.
-(How a former Navel officer came to acquire the title of "Colonel", and a horse ranch, isn't explained).
+(This seeming contradiction in branch of service is explained by reference to Jackson Gillis' own WWII experience as an Army officer whose regiment was transported by troopships).
 Naturally, there wasn't anything about the three series to stretch Roy as an actor, but it must have been nice to wear a white hat for a change.

 Roy continued to appear in films and televisions shows during and after his work on the Mickey Mouse Club.
 He played a sheriff in the musical film Oklahoma (1955), and appeared in Perry Mason, Wanted - Dead or Alive, Cimarron Strip, and The Wild, Wild West.
 He took part in director William Beaudine's campy horror-western flick Billy the Kid vs Dracula (1966), along with other Spin and Marty alumni such as Lennie Geer, Melinda Plowman, and Harry Carey Jr. His last recurring part was as a storekeeper on Gunsmoke, from 1965-69.
 His last films were The Reivers (1969) and Monte Walsh (1970).
 In all, he appeared in more than three hundred movies during his career.
 He died of kidney cancer on November 28, 1969, at the Motion Picture Home and Hospital.